ashotjanibekyan/Upload_Github_Artifacts_TO_GDrive/README.md

 #### `override` (Optional):
-If set true, delete files with the same name before uploading.
+If set to true, this parameter will enable the deletion of files with identical names before initiating an upload.
+While Google Drive permits folders to contain multiple files with matching names, toggling this parameter to true will result in overwriting the previous artifact, rather than uploading a new one alongside it.